 Take some time off from sampling the best beer in the country by going to Stranahans for some whiskey.
 Book a distillery tour, or just stop in for a round on your way through downtown Denver.

 4. Smoke good cigars at Churchill Bar

 Churchill Bar, located in the Brown Palace, has over 60 cigars to choose from.
 Their impressive humidor will wow even the nonsmokers in your group.
 Enjoy your cigars with a cocktail or on their own.
-The bar is open from 11-11 on weekends, so you can easily stop in here at some point during your bachelor weekend.
+The bar is open daily from 2:00pm – 11:00pm, so you can easily stop in here at some point during your bachelor weekend.

-Whether the bachelor is a cannabis connoisseur or just interested in learning more about the production of it, he’ll appreciate the tours offered by 420 tours.
-Options include a grow house tour, a grow and brewery tour, and a sushi and joint rolling tour.
+Whether the bachelor is a cannabis connoisseur or just interested in learning more about the production of it, he’ll appreciate the tours offered by Colorado Cannabis Tours.
+Options include a grow house tour, a glass blowing demo, and a Denver to Mountains tour.
 Ideal for anyone who is interested in learning more about the business of cannabis, this is one bonding experience you’ll never forget.

 Denver Bachelor Party Ideas for the Competitor

 If your bachelor is the type who turns everything into a competition, then Denver has some great places for him to let his competitive side out.
 Just don’t be a jerk when you get out there and play—let him win most of the time, deal?

 6. Play archery dodgeball at Archery Games

 What happens when you combine archery with dodgeball?
 You end up with a fast-paced, adrenaline-pumping 75-minute showdown.
 Get your own private game going for $450 (up to 20 players).
 The perfect warm up to a night of bar hopping.